nathansmith11170/HoloTableGame/Readme.md

 MSVC doesn't build RGFW 1.7 for some reason, so it's excluded

 ## Build Dependencies

-Windows build only, for now
+Windows build should be working.

+Wayland isn't working at the moment, but X11 should be.

-These dependencies should be sourced and placed under third_party
+These dependencies should be sourced and placed under third_party before building

 - Version 1.7 of RGFW.h: https://github.com/ColleagueRiley/RGFW